neilbrown/edlib/DOC/Developer/03-documents.md

 mark.
 When you start with a pointer you can immediately find a nearby mark of any group.
 Pointers cannot store extra arbitrary data.

-The first time a point is moved to a different location in the document a "point:moving" message is sent to the pane which owns the point.
+The first time a mark is moved to a different location in the document a "mark:moving" message is sent to the pane which owns the mark (usually a document).
 Subsequent movement will not cause any notification until "mark_ack(mark)" is called.
-This clears a flag on the point so that he next movement will again cause a message to be sent.
-This is useful for ensure that any drawing of the cursor is updated properly.
+This clears a flag on the mark so that the next movement will again cause a message to be sent.
+This is useful for various tasks including ensuring that any drawing of the cursor is updated properly.

 ### working with marks